jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 They shouldn't need to give us TMOS credentials just to retain a trusted device, so let's not make them supply those.
 Again, we are worried about user experience in our example.

 That seems to give us everything we need, but keep the user experience simple.
-Fisrt you issue `GET` requests to see what is trusted device are defined.
+Fisrt you issue `GET` requests to see what trusted device are currently defined.
 Then you issue `POST` requests declarations specifying which trusted devices to add or retain.
 If you want to remove all device trusts,just `POST` an empty `devices` list like this:

 ```
 {